scottgriv/Launch-Portals/README.md

 - [x] Fully customizable
 - [x] Mobile friendly
 - [x] Easy navigation
+- [x] Quick to get up and running with your own variation
 - [x] Up arrow for easy page scrolling
 - [x] Free to host and deploy using Netlify and GitHub